Why Do I Feel Guilty After Drinking? An Explanation

 While the emotional aftermath of a night out might tempt some to swear off alcohol altogether, such drastic measures often prove unsustainable.
 Setting realistic goals that align with individual lifestyles is more effective.
 For example, we can limit ourselves to two drinks when going out, or designate specific days of the week as alcohol-free days.
 Utilize your notebook or the Reframe app to track progress.
 Take note of the situations in which staying within the set limits was challenging and brainstorm ways to better handle those scenarios in the future.
 The goal is not necessarily total abstinence but a healthier relationship with alcohol that minimizes the risk of experiencing remorse.

-3. Develop a Social Strategy
+3. Make a Plan for Social Situations

 Often, social pressures or the excitement of the moment can derail even the best-laid plans.
 Before heading into social situations where alcohol will be present, develop a comprehensive strategy.
 Decide in advance how many drinks will be consumed and adhere strictly to this limit.
 To ensure compliance, share this plan with a trusted friend or family member who can ensure accountability on our part.
 This adds a layer of social commitment to the personal goal, making it more challenging to deviate from the plan.
 It's also a good idea to have non-alcoholic options in mind to substitute for additional drinks beyond the set limit.
 This way, there's a ready alternative that doesn't involve consuming more alcohol.

-4. Hydrate and Nourish
+4. Hydrate and Nourish Your Body to Feel Better

 One often-overlooked method for controlling alcohol intake and minimizing regret is the strategic use of hydration and nourishment.
 Keeping a glass of water or a non-alcoholic beverage at hand serves multiple purposes.